-To further the goals of the NYC LifeSci initiative, the Proposed Project would construct multiple buildings13 containing a total of 2.19 million gross square feet (gsf).
-The Proposed Project would include space for the CUNY Hunter College programs14, CUNY Graduate School of Public Health and Health Policy, Borough of Manhattan Community College health care programs, and CUNY Research Labs; a NYC Public School focused on sciences and health care professions; space for the OCME Manhattan Forensic Pathology Center; space for the H+H Ambulatory and Simulation Training Center; local retail; and life science use.
-Additionally, the Proposed Project would include the addition of 0.60 acre of open space and several public realm improvements, outlined above.
+To further the goals of the NYC LifeSci initiative, the Proposed Project would construct multiple buildings containing a total of 2.19 million gross square feet (gsf).
+The Proposed Project would include space for the CUNY Hunter College programs, CUNY Graduate School of Public Health and Health Policy, Borough of Manhattan Community College health care programs, and CUNY Research Labs; a NYC Public School focused on sciences and health care professions; space for the OCME Manhattan Forensic Pathology Center; space for the H+H Ambulatory and Simulation Training Center; local retail; and life science use.